Skip to content

 During the semester of your third degree course, submit the official application to the program.

 Don’t delay!
-You must prioritize the 3 degree courses for admission and apply before completing subsequent courses.
+You must prioritize the three degree courses for admission and apply before completing subsequent courses.
 By doing so, you’ll:

-• avoid the loss of credit due to expired course work or changes to admission and degree requirements.
+- Avoid the loss of credit due to expired course work or changes to admission and degree requirements.

-• ensure your enrollment in critical and timely degree-candidate-only courses.
+- Ensure your enrollment in critical and timely degree-candidate-only courses.

-• pay the standard versus delayed application fee.
+- Avoid the delayed application fee.

-Eligible students who submit a complete and timely application will have 9 more courses after admission to earn the degree.
+Eligible students who submit a complete and timely application will have nine more courses after admission to earn the degree.
+Applicants can register for courses in the upcoming semester before they receive their grades and while they await their admission decision.

 The Office of Predegree Advising & Admissions makes all final determinations about program eligibility.
-For details about full eligibility and the application process, visit Degree Program Admissions.

-To Complete Your Degree
+Completing Your Degree

-Required 3.0 GPA, 2 Withdrawal Grade Limit, and Repeat Course Policy
+Required GPA, Withdrawal Grades, and Repeat Courses

 GPA.
 You need to earn a B or higher in each of the 3 degree courses required for admission and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.